 The obvious strong possession sides play 4-3-3 more than 4-5-1, so it's hard to find a good example...

 I think I'm going to use Arsenal as an example because although Walcott is very much a forward player that plays in a front 3, it's a team most of us know well and the difference between a 4-5-1 and Arsenal's 4-3-3 isn't an insanely huge difference...
-The only other example would be our 4-5-1 but that 4-5-1 was utterly retarded as it featured 3 holding midfielders.
+The only other example would be our 4-5-1 but that 4-5-1 was utterly departed as it featured 3 holding midfielders.
 I can't think of a better possession side to play 4-5-1 than us though, even Swansea play a 4-3-3.

 Anyway, we're not totally focused on players anyway.
 But I just wanted you to have an idea how that 4-5-1 would set out and what the team played like.